Theophilus Danjuma

-He was Chief of Army Staff from July 1975 to October 1979.
+He was Chief of Army Staff from July 1975 to October 1978.
 He was also Minister of Defence under President Olusegun Obasanjo's administration.

 Early life

-Danjuma was born in Takum, Taraba State (formally Gongola), Nigeria to Kuru Danjuma and Rufkatu Asibi.
-Takum was mainly a farming community when Danjuma was young, and yams, rice, cassava, and beniseed were cultivated largely by families and clans in the community.
-His father was a hardworking peasant whose ancestors were all highly respected members of the community.
-Kuru Danjuma was a farmer who also traded in metal parts for farming implements and tools.
+Danjuma was born in Takum, Northern Region (present-day Taraba State, Nigeria), to Kuru Danjuma and Rufkatu Asibi.
+Takum was mainly a farming community when Danjuma was young, and yams, rice, cassava, and beniseed were largely cultivated by families and clans.
+His father was a hard-working peasant whose ancestors were all highly respected members of the community.
+Kuru Danjuma was a farmer who traded metal parts for farming implements and tools.

-Theophilus Danjuma started his education at St Bartholomew's Primary School in Wusasa and moved on to the Benue Provincial Secondary School in Katsina-Ala where he was the captain of the school cricket 1st XI team; he received his Higher School Certificate in 1958.
-In 1959 Danjuma enrolled at the Nigerian College of Arts, Science, and Technology in Zaria (Ahmadu Bello University) to study history on a Northern Nigeria Scholarship.
-However, by the end of 1960, Danjuma had left the university to enroll in the Nigerian Army.
+Danjuma started his education at St Bartholomew's Primary School in Wusasa and moved on to the Benue Provincial Secondary School in Katsina-Ala, where he was the captain of the school cricket 1st XI team; he received his Higher School Certificate in 1958.
+In 1959, Danjuma enrolled at the Nigerian College of Arts, Science, and Technology in Zaria (Ahmadu Bello University) to study history on a Northern Nigeria scholarship.
+However, by the end of 1960, Danjuma had left the university to enrol in the Nigerian Army.

 Military career

-Danjuma was commissioned into the Nigerian Army as second lieutenant and platoon commander in the Congo.
-In 1963, he joined a UN Peace-keeping force in Sante, Katanga Province in Congo, he was promoted to the position of a captain three years later.
-In 1966, Captain Danjuma was involved in the counter-coup with the 4th Battalion in Mokola, Ibadan General Johnson Aguiyi-Ironsi was arrested in Ibadan, together with his host General Adekunle Fajuyi, by northern soldiers under the command of Major Theophilus Danjuma (as he then was).
-Both men were then whisked away and taken to a road side bush where they were both stripped naked and shot.
+Danjuma was commissioned into the Nigerian Army as a second lieutenant and platoon commander in the Congo.
+In 1963, he joined a UN peacekeeping force in Sante, Katanga Province, in Congo.
+He was promoted to the position of captain three years later.
+In 1966, Captain Danjuma was involved in the counter-coup with the 4th Battalion in Mokola, Ibadan.
+General Johnson Aguiyi-Ironsi was arrested in Ibadan, together with his host General Adekunle Fajuyi, by northern soldiers under the command of Major Danjuma (as he then was).
+Both men were then whisked away and taken to a roadside bush where they were both stripped naked and shot.

-In 1967, he was promoted to lieutenant colonel at the start of the civil war campaign towards Enugu, which was captured later that year.
-In December 1967, he was appointed Commander of the Nigerian Army's 1st Infantry Brigade, a position he held till July 1968.
-Towards the end of the Nigerian Civil War, Danjuma led a battalion that freed Jaja Wachuku, first Speaker of the Nigerian House of Representatives as well as first Ambassador to the United Nations and first Foreign Affairs Minister, from detention by the Ojukwu government.